-Lisa German, Vice President for Learning, lisa.german@wallacestate.edu (256) 352-8306 Title IX Coordinator for Employee Matters:
+Kristen Holmes, Vice President for Students, kristen.holmes@wallacestate.edu (256) 352-8233 Title IX Coordinator for Employee Matters:

-Alyce Flanigan, Director of Human Resources, alyce.malcom@wallacestste.edu (256) 352-8295
+Lisa German, Vice President for Learning, lisa.german@wallacestate.edu (256) 352-8306

 Victim Services

 A representative from Victim Services of Cullman will always make themselves available to anyone who needs victim's assistance.
 Victim Services of Cullman can also be reached on the 24 Hour Crisis Line at (256) 734-6100.